AndreiPabiarzhyn/lumitra/README.md

 Lumitra Studio provides a fast and lightweight creative workspace directly in the browser.
 Users can draw, edit images, work with layers, create gradients, add text, and save projects using the native `.lumitra` format.

+## Development

+This project was developed using a modern AI-assisted workflow with Codex CLI.

+I used Codex CLI to explore implementation approaches, generate boilerplate, refactor code, and speed up development, while making all architectural decisions, reviewing the generated code, and integrating the final implementation.

 ![Lumitra Studio](./docs/image1.png)
 ![Lumitra Studio](./docs/image2.png)